kshedden/dstream/README.md

 memory backing a chunk is re-used for the next chunk.
 Therefore, a chunk must either be completely processed, or copied to independent memory before subsequent calls to `Next`.
-Random chunk access is not permitted.
+Random chunk access is not supported.
 Most Dstreams can be reset with the `Reset` method and read multiple times, but this requires all the overhead of the initial read (the data will be fully re-processed from its source following a call to `Reset`).